Amplifiers are used in powerful audio setups due to their unmatched ability to increase audio power.

 It’s perfectly normal for power lines to radiate some AC.
 If the amplifier is highly sensitive and the wiring feeding is not adequately shielded, this can be a more serious concern.

-A low AC radiation may cause a subtle buzzing sound that you can live with without any problem.
+Low AC radiation may cause a subtle buzzing sound that you can live with without any problem.

 However, there are instances, depending on the amount of AC the amp is picking up from the environment, the buzzing sound can adversely compromise the quality of your music listening experience.

 It’s important to consider that good and efficient shielding doesn’t perfectly prevent amp inputs from picking up AC from its surroundings.
-For this reason, there is no one-fit-all approach for fixing this problem.
+For this reason, there is no one-fit-all approach to fixing this problem.
 We shall look into solutions a little later.